 Static Phone Number Tracking

-Most call tracking software provides you with a handful of static tracking phone numbers (typically five) that you can include on your various offline marketing efforts, like radio, tv, and direct mail.
+Most call tracking software provides you with a handful of static tracking phone numbers that you can include on your various offline dental advertising efforts, like radio, tv, and direct mail.
 For example, if you use one of your static tracking numbers exclusively on your billboard (if you are using a phone number on a billboard, a provider that offers vanity numbers is worth considering), you would know that all the calls that came through that number were people who saw your roadside advertising.